 It was about this time that the idea of what would eventually become D'Rumpus started to build steam . o O ( Wouldn't it be great if there was a website where you could get all sorts of percussion music?! ).
-In fact, the very very very beginning of D'Rumpus can probably be traced 10 years back from that point to my college apartment when I would spend hours scouring a very young internet (this was the 90's folks and I was on dialup!) looking for percussion music -- those efforts being mostly unsuccessful.
+In fact, the very very very beginning of D'Rumpus can be traced 10 years prior to my college apartment when I would spend hours scouring a very young internet (this was the 90's folks and I was on dialup!) looking for percussion music -- those efforts being mostly unsuccessful.

-So here we are, a good 7 years later and everything has come together so nicely!
-D'Rumpus epitomizes what I spoke of earlier -- you the customer get access to amazing music, and when you make a purchase a large amount of that money goes directly to the artist!
+So here we are and everything has come together so nicely!
+D'Rumpus epitomizes what I spoke of earlier -- you get access to amazing music and when you make a purchase a large amount of that money goes directly to the artist!
 You win because you get great music (and learning tools) and the artist wins because they get the support they need to keep on creating their works which brought us all here in the first place!

 Switching gears a bit, I wanted to take a moment to talk about my writing.
 If someone asked me if I liked to write or teach more I couldn't answer that question as both activities add so much to my life.
 Teaching is rewarding from a "doing good" standpoint, while writing is just as impactful but in an entirely different and more personal way.
 When I'm writing and really in the zone it's like I'm connected to something bigger than myself and the music just flows through that connection.
-There are very few things that I have found that can really quiet my mind and let me do just that one thing… the nearest example I can give is riding/racing my motorcycle at the track, but even that is different because riding demands 100% focus and concentration -- for me writing music doesn't demand 100% focus and concentration, it provides it.
+There are very few things that I have found that can really quiet my mind and let me do just that one thing and wring music does just that.

 My writing style greatly varies, but two of the biggest constants are: